Roman-Supernova-PIT/sloeginphys/_sources/usage.rst.txt

 temp
 ----

-properties that will eventually be pulled from the database or hard-coded in.
+Properties that will eventually be pulled from the database or hard-coded in.

 z (float) – the redshift of the object, NOT metallicity.
 This is required to run the fit and must be greater than zero.
 It is currently retrieved from the truth tables